Lunch for Two

 Dr Anna Petronella ‘Nell’ van Heerden; pioneer general medical practitioner in Harrismith, Pioneer gynaecologist in Cape Town; then pioneer cattle farmer in Harrismith; lesbian cattle farmer in Harrismith, Vrystaat in the fifties and sixties – courage and self-confidence.

-Dr Francis William ‘Frank’ Reitz; son of a state president; brother of the famous Deneys Reitz of Anglo-Boer War and WW1 fame; specialist surgeon who practiced as a general medical practitioner in Harrismith Vrystaat.
+Dr Francis William ‘Frank’ Reitz; son of a state president; brother of the famous Deneys Reitz of Anglo-Boer War and WW1 fame; qualified at Guys in England, then specialised in surgery in Germany; practiced as a general medical practitioner in Harrismith Vrystaat.

-Be fascinating to know how much corruption there may have been in the building of the town hall – were there any rigged tenders?
+Great Granpa Stewart Bain, it would be fascinating to know how much corruption there may have been in the building of the town hall – were there any rigged tenders, Great Grandad?
 Who benefited?
 How long did the building take?
 How involved was he, onsite?
 What was the ribbon-cutting day like?
-Who opposed this lavish project?
+Who opposed this lavish project (some called it Bain’s Folly)?
 Did he acknowledge them and their concerns?
+And I’d ask about his special daughter Annie.

-Be fascinating to know exactly what all Nell’s relationships were and how she treated her live-in companion Freddie Heseltine; about farming amongst toxic, confident, powerful masculinity; attending cattle auctions; her relationship with her staff; what protected her?
+Dr Nell van Heerden, it would be fascinating to find about being a female pioneer.
+To know about her relationships; about her live-in companion Freddie Heseltine; about farming amongst toxic, confident, powerful masculinity; attending cattle auctions; her relationship with her staff; what protected her?
 Was it her National Party connections that made her immune from slander and attack?
 Was she immune?
+About her geological digs in the ‘holy land.’

-Be fascinating to hear about 1920’s to 1960’s surgery and chloroform anaesthesia; about pioneering surgical techniques; about the successes and some failures on the operating table; and about sport in the early days – rugby, polo.
-Personally, I would wonder if Dr Reitz remembered – among his many patients – putting a wooden – bamboo? – hoop over my face, covered with a cloth, sprinkling chloroform on it and saying, “OK, Kosie, now count backwards from ten.”
-I loved mathematical challenges like that!
+My own personal GP, Dr Frank Reitz, it would be fascinating to hear about 1920’s to 1960’s surgery and chloroform anaesthesia; about other Harrismith and district characters; about pioneering surgical techniques; about the successes and some failures on the operating table and the making of prostheses and new equipment; About sport in the early days – rugby and polo especially.
+Personally, I would wonder if you remember – among your many patients – putting a bamboo hoop over a young boy’s face, covered with a cloth, sprinkling chloroform on it and saying, “OK, Kosie, now count backwards from ten.”
+I loved arithmetical challenges like that!
 I could do it!
-But I don’t think I got to six.
+But I don’t think I got down to six.
+And do you remember digging a spiderbite out of my knee?
+What stories did your famous Dad, President Francis William, and your older brother Deneys tell you?
+What did he tell you about the Boer War when he visited you at Guy’s in London?

-Of Charles Darwin I would ask way more about his wonderful voyage, and also lots about his amazing, stunning insight into how the fact of evolution happens; but all his other lunch guests would ask him that, so I’d be interested in his five years circumnavigating the globe aboard the Beagle; imagine living on board a small wooden ship for over 1700 days – two months short of five years – living cheek-by-jowl with a fervently religious captain with a hot temper whose quarrels ‘bordered on insanity.’
+Of Charles Darwin I would ask way more about his wonderful voyage, and also lots about his amazing, stunning insight into how the fact of evolution happens; but all his other lunch guests would ask him that, so I’d mainly be interested in his five years circumnavigating the globe aboard the Beagle; imagine living on board a small wooden ship for over 1700 days – two months short of five years – living cheek-by-jowl with a fervently religious captain with a hot temper whose quarrels ‘bordered on insanity.’
 I’d also want to know about his inner struggle with ‘coming out’ with this powerful scientific insight in the face of self-righteous religious ‘knowledge.’
-But only if he was comfortable to talk about it – he was a sensitive man.
+Which was actually intense blustering ignorance.
+But only if he was comfortable to talk about it – he was a sensitive man who – I think – suffered his debilitating mystery illnesses mainly due to that stress.